yangdafish/gatsby-starter-netlify-cms/src/pages/faqs/index.md

       Kaldi is the place to go if you want the best quality coffee.
 I love their stance on empowering farmers and transparency.
 full_image: /img/products-full-width.jpg
-pricing:
-  heading: How Do I Take The Census?
-  description: >-
-    There's actually multiple ways for a person to take the Census!
-So if you don't want a helpful stranger showing up at your door, take 5 minutes out of your day and take one of the following options on April 1st, 2020.
-Yes, seriously, that's the date.
-  plans:
-    - description: >-
-        You get the form in your mail, you fill out the form, you mail the form back
-      items:
-        - Old reliable
-        - You might actually have to leave your house
-        - Can do mostly on couch
-      plan: Mail
-      price: '0'
-    - description: Call toll-free 1-800-354-7271
-      items:
-        - Newer
-        - Can do entirely on couch
-        - Have to actually talk to someone
-      plan: Phone
-      price: '1'
-    - description: 'Follow the instructions at https://respond.census.gov/acs/#respond'
-      items:
-        - Newest
-        - Could be a long wait
-        - Can do in bed
-      plan: Online
-      price: '2'
 ---